Craton: Examples

-Examples of cratons are the Dharwar Craton in India, North China Craton, the East European Craton, the Amazonian Craton in South America, the Kaapvaal craton in South Africa, the North American Craton (also called the Laurentia Craton), and the Gawler craton in South Australia.
+Examples of cratons are the Dharwar Craton in India, North China Craton, the East European Craton, the Amazonian Craton in South America, the Kaapvaal craton in South Africa, the North American Craton (also called the Laurentia Craton), the Gawler craton in South Australia, the Archean Wyoming Craton, and the Superior Craton in Canada.

 Structure

 Cratons have thick lithospheric roots.
 Mantle tomography shows that cratons are underlain by anomalously cold mantle corresponding to lithosphere more than twice the typical 100 km thickness of mature oceanic or non-cratonic, continental lithosphere.
 At that depth, craton roots extend into the asthenosphere, and the low-velocity zone seen elsewhere at these depths is weak or absent beneath stable cratons.
 Craton lithosphere is distinctly different from oceanic lithosphere because cratons have a neutral or positive buoyancy and a low intrinsic density.
 This low-density offsets density increases from geothermal contraction and prevents the craton from sinking into the deep mantle.
 The cratonic lithosphere is much older than the oceanic lithosphere—up to 4 billion years versus 180 million years.

 Rock fragments (xenoliths) carried up from the mantle by magmas containing peridotite have been delivered to the surface as inclusions in subvolcanic pipes called kimberlites.
 These inclusions have densities consistent with craton composition and are composed of mantle material residual from high degrees of partial melt.
 Peridotite is strongly influenced by the inclusion of moisture.
 Craton peridotite moisture content is unusually low, which leads to much greater strength.
 It also contains high percentages of low-weight magnesium instead of higher-weight calcium and iron.
 Peridotites are important for understanding the deep composition and origin of cratons because peridotite nodules are pieces of mantle rock modified by partial melting.
 Harzburgite peridotites represent the crystalline residues after extraction of melts of compositions like basalt and komatiite.